 Activities / Facilities

 Bald Rock, comprising 165 acres, is currently managed by the SC Department of Natural Resources.
-A lease agreement with SC Department of Parks, Recreation, and Tourism is pending.
 The property adjoins Caesars Head State Park and is part of the Mountain Bridge Wilderness Area.
 The rock for which the preserve is named is a popular tourist attraction.
 It provides scenic, panoramic views of the east side of Table Rock Mountain and the surrounding foothills of Pickens and Greenville counties.